Legendary Sniper Duels

 Zaytsev mentioned König in his memoir, Notes of a Sniper, as does William Craig in his 1973 non-fiction book Enemy at the Gates: The Battle for Stalingrad.
 Yet, there are no records in the archives to indicate that a Major Erwin König ever fought for the Germans in World War II.

-Some believe that the sniper’s real name was Heinz Thorvald, while others surmise that the German military might have destroyed records of König to cover up his death at the hands of a “subhuman” Russian.
+Some believe that the sniper’s real name was Heinz Thorvald.
+While others surmise that the German military might have destroyed records of König.
+Covering up his death at the hands of a “subhuman” Russian.

 To add some credibility to the existence of König, however, during a visit to Berlin after the war, Zaytsev was allegedly confronted by a woman who claimed she was König’s daughter.
 Authorities quickly removed Zaytsev to avoid a confrontation.